katzenj/personal-site/src/posts/essays/almost-year-in-review.md

 ## **What does it matter?**

 Figuring out how to spend every minute of the day might be useful to some, but not me.
 I prefer an outline with some flexibility rather than a rigid schedule.
 Yet, it is useful to understand much time we waste each day doing things that we don’t actually care about.
-If watching Love Island is the best way to decompress for you, then to each their own.
-But for me, I'd rather try and find time I can spend writing or working out.
+If watching Love Island is the best way to decompress for you, then by all means, watch it!
+But for me, if I compare time I spent reading to time I spent watching TV, I feel much better after reading.

 Doing this exercise helps me realize that

 - I do have enough hours/minutes in the day, but I occasionally waste them
 - Over the course of a year, I spend A LOT of times on net-negative activities like scrolling through Twitter
-- Training for an Ironman 70.3 is time intensive, but doable if I’m more considerate of my time
+- Training for an Ironman 70.3 is time intensive, but doable if I’m more disciplined with my time